matrixneo99/docs/api.md

-## UDP API Definition
+##API Definition

 (only available in the DEV Branch)
+You can control Awtrix via UDP or MQTT.

+**UDP**
-You can control Awtrix via UDP.
-Awtrix listens to the port 52829.
+With UPD Awtrix listens to the port 52829.
 Each API command is exactly one UDP packet containing one line.
 If you send a known command, Awtrix send "ACK" as a response back to the remoteIP.
+**MQTT**
+With MQTT Awtrix listens to the Topic "awtrix/com".
+If you send a known command, Awtrix send "ACK" to Topic "awtrix/com/response".

 Some commands consist of the command itself and a payload which is passed, separated by a percentage symbol (%).

 **Commands**